akhileshkumarverma/Walmart-Testing-Framework/README.md

   Be able to automate an end-to-end user e-commerce transaction flow using any open source tool for www.walmart.com with an existing customer on Chrome or Safari browser.

 ##Solution
-  My solution was buidling an automated testing framework using Selenium WebDriver-Java and JUnit on a Eclipse IDE.
+  My solution was buidling an automated testing framework using Selenium WebDriver-Java and TestNG on a Eclipse IDE.

   The framework automates the following scenarios in the following order: